Santana118/bookshelf-api/README.md

 # bookshelf-api
-Simple API for managing bookself.
+Simple CRUD API for storing book information.

 to use this project :
 1. clone this repo